 Gladiators, who were slaves, probably did not enjoy the same over-sleeping as free athletes, but they over-exercised and most likely over-ate by Galen’s standards.
 Submitted to harsher training conditions, they were probably more visibly muscular than free athletes, and Galen’s comment might have as well been nitpicking (not unlike Gironda’s).
 They were athletes, they exercised too much and ate too much.
 Sure, they did not sleep like pigs.
 But hey, they had soft skins!
 What about that?

-So, did gladiators looked like fat fucks, after all?
+So, how would have those fat fucks gladiators looked like after all?

 Well, probably very much like the cast of Starz’ Spartacus who, compared to Vince Gironda in 1950 or Arnold Schwarzenegger in 1970,

 look like fat fucks have soft skins.
 Well, maybe not Manu Bennett (on the right) but then again, his abs are photoshopped.
 And definitely not Peter Mensah (not on the picture) who looks like Woody Strode reincarnate.
 But the others?
 Fat fucks Soft skins, the whole lot of them!